Reduce dropoffs

 The strategy

-Suport the shopping experience
+Support the shopping experience

 Make information easier to find and consume

-Provide shopping tools that help buyers process and save information about homes they’re interested in
+Provide shopping tools that help buyers process and save information about homes they’re interested in (especially the 90% of people who shop with another person)

-Reduce funnel drop offs (by addressing user goals)
+Reduce funnel drop-offs, by addressing user goals

-Improve search (to be more competitive)
+Improve search

 Help buyers get a “better sense of home” (a brand promise)